syadav48/NextEdge/my-app/README.md

 - Having a consistent way to organize internal files in your project.
 - Making it easier to group related files in your code editor.
-- Avoiding potential naming conflicts with future Next.js file naming conventions.
+- Avoiding potential naming conflicts with future Next.js file naming conventions. refer _lib folder:

+# Route Groups:

+Lets us logically organize our routes and project files without impacting the URL structure.
+- refer auth folder to get the concept.
+- initially we are using pages inside auth, but to get rid of auth we can use parenthesis.

+Allow you to organize your application’s routes without affecting the URL structure.
+This is useful for structuring your project logically without exposing unnecessary folder names in the final URL.